 In many cases, asbestos-related cancer may not be detected by doctors right away.
 This is because the cancers associated with mesothelioma may mimic other, more common illnesses.
 This can lead to serious health complications, as you may be treated for an illness you may or may not have.

-Doctors will use imaging tests and biopsies (where samples of tissue are studied) to see if cancerous masses are present.
+Doctors will use X-rays, imaging tests like CT scans, and biopsies (where samples of tissue are studied) to see if cancerous masses are present.

 If you are concerned about your health, here are some steps you should take:

 - See a doctor early: Even if you are not experiencing symptoms, it is a good idea to see a doctor early on.
-Make sure to tell them about your asbestos exposure history.
+Make sure to tell them about your asbestos exposure history and other relevant health information.
 This way, they can take a proactive approach to your care.

 - Seek help from an asbestos law firm: If you have been recently diagnosed with asbestos-related cancer, an asbestos law firm can be an excellent resource.
 Asbestos companies have been ordered to set aside billions of dollars for those they have wronged.
 Asbestos attorneys know how to access these funds.
 With their help, you may be able to receive compensation.
 This compensation can help pay for medical treatments and safeguard your family.